Fearby.com

 “If you fail to plan, you are planning to fail!” – Benjamin Franklin

 In my original post about Speeding up WordPress, I used the webpagetest.org site to test my sites response times, I was getting an embarrassing 21 seconds load time and 6 second first-byte time.
-I have worked to speed up WordPress by moving WordPress to a self-managed server (away from CPanel), used the BJ Lazy Load plugin and the awesome ewww.io image optimize plugin, now I get about 4-5 seconds.
+I have worked to speed up WordPress by moving WordPress to a self-managed server (away from CPanel), used the BJ Lazy Load plugin and the awesome ewww.io image optimize plugin, get about 4-5 seconds.

 I am hoping adding a CDN will make things faster.
 My blog is delivering over two-thirds images, perfect for a CDN, this is why I am trying this out.